abarrows/resume/specialized-highlights/security.md

-- Advocated for the department's adoption of security policy by proposing access control implementation using 1Password enterprise, guideline improved efficiency using shared vaults and reduced attack surface for 50+ employees.
+- institutionalized "Security-First" best-practices and significantly reduced attack surface for 45 employees by onboarding 1Password Enterprise in 9 months.